ar-jan/llm-venice/README.md

 ### Available models

-Update the list of available models from the Venice API:
+To update the list of available models from the Venice API:

 `llm venice refresh`

+Note that the model listing in `llm-venice.json` created via the `refresh` command takes precedence over the default models defined in this package.

+---

 Read the `llm` [docs](https://llm.datasette.io/en/stable/usage.html) for more usage options.